FroshBite/aSymplePlatformer/README.md

 aSymplePlatformer
 =================

-A simple platformed as part of the GI Jam Game Making competition.
+A simple platformer with a twist of asymmetric multiplayer.
+Made during the Fall GI Jam 2014